mankelly/VerilogProjects/UART Rx & Tx/README.md

-# uART Receive and Transmit Modules
+# UART Receive and Transmit Modules

 ### Basic Uart Rx and Tx modules used for serial communication with a host.
 * Each Rx & Tx module are state machines that are implemented with the Baud_Gen.sv.